Godnoken/angular-mini-forum/README.md

 ---

+If an user quotes a comment and later that quoted comment gets deleted - the quote breaks.
+I will likely rewrite how quoting works to either enable the quoted comment to still exist after original comment is deleted
+OR
+Make sure that any comment that contains a quote also checks if the comment exists in the database

 ## Wishbox

 Since Angular has no way of dynamically changing "updateOn" prop on formControl, I can not implement passive/aggressive rules to user validation messages/styling without making some ugly fix.